hpcaubuserguide/hpcaub_userguide/userdoc/arza/interactive_job.rst

     # change this port number to something that is available on the head node
     VNC_HEAD_PORT=59008

+    # .. todo:: remove the copying of the data since internet is enabled from compute nodes
+    # .. todo:: add the snippet for selecting a random unused port

     ### DO NOT EDIT BEYOND HERE UNLESS YOU KNOW WHAT YOU ARE DOING
     JOB_INFO_FPATH=~/.vnc/lsf_${LSB_JOBID}.vnc.out
     rm -f ${JOB_INFO_FPATH}